mobijoker/Cyber/_posts/en/2015-08-11-javascript-with-the-attribute-cf-hash-mysteriously-added-to-a-source-code.md

 In order to fix the situation, this kind of string must be escaped or the obfuscation of email addresses must be completely disabled.

-**1)** To prevent CloudFlare from obfuscating “emails”, just wrap them in HTML comment tags like this:
+**1)** To prevent CloudFlare from obfuscating emails, just wrap them in HTML comment tags like this:

 ```html
 <!—email_off-->EMAIL ADDRESS<!—/email_off-->